htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - Fixed a bug that prevented jobs from accurately measuring their memory and CPU usage on some systems.
   :jira:`2572`

+- An empty :class:`htcondor2.Submit` no longer crashes when converted to a string.
+  :jira:`2577`

 Version 23.9.6
 --------------